Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Lightweight Selective Tracing

-Since profiling APIs like CUPTI\cite{cupti2024} can operate in a background thread, the runtime data collection overhead primarily stems from high memory usage rather than interference with computing resources.
+The runtime data collection overhead primarily stems from high memory usage rather than interference with computing resources, since profiling APIs like CUPTI\cite{cupti2024} can operate in a background thread.
 For instance, profiling a Llama-70B model trained on 512 H800 GPUs using PyTorch’s built-in profiler produces a log file of $5.5\text{GB}$ (in JSON format, compressed to $451\text{MB}$) for each training step.
-This substantial memory overhead renders such arbitrary profiling methods impractical for continuously collecting real-time data to support anomaly diagnostics.
+This substantial memory overhead renders such arbitrary profiling methods impractical for continuously collecting real-time data.

 Therefore, \sysname{} selectively instruments code segments of key APIs and kernels to collect real-time information.
 This design is based on an insight into LLM training on large-scale GPUs: LLM training is predominantly dominated by a limited set of deep learning operators.
-These operators mainly include matrix multiplication and cross-GPU communication operators. \autoref{fig:key-segment} presents the specific code segments instrumented by \sysname{} for efficient anomaly diagnostics.
+These operators mainly include matrix multiplication and cross-GPU communication operators.
+In the rest of this section, we introduce the way \sysname{} achieves full-stack and backend-extensible tracing through employing two techniques: plug-and-play instrumentation and timing with stack reconstruction.

-As shown in the figure, the instrumented code segments can be broadly categorized into two groups.
-The first category involves intercepting key API calls, including those related to Python’s garbage collection (GC), PyTorch’s dataloader, and GPU synchronization.
-These APIs are carefully selected based on empirical insights into performance issues and optimization opportunities.
-These insights are detailed in \S\ref{sec:slowdown-anomalies}, with corresponding cases discussed in \S\ref{sec:case_study}.

-The second category focuses on intercepting critical GPU computation and communication kernels executed at the C++ runtime level.
-These kernels, primarily provided by optimized libraries\cite{cublas2024,daoFlashAttentionFast,daoFlashAttention2Faster,nccl2024}, account for the majority of the workload during large-scale training.
-Additionally, there are customized kernels developed by the infrastructure team.

-Notably, the above design enables \sysname{} to support backbone-agnostic and extensible tracing capabilities.
-Extending tracing capabilities for Python-related APIs is straightforward, requiring only the configuration of the specific environment variables in the training scripts, as shown below.